 All morning, at regular intervals, I had been broadcasting my three-note hen turkey calls—"yawp-yawp-yawp!"—and now, not one, but two deafening gobbles came thundering back from the steep, surrounding bluff country.
 Both seemed surprisingly close.
 Soon I glimpsed a large dark gobbler sneaking in from the right, his eyes locked on my three-decoy spread set just five yards from my portable blind.
 As I squirmed into position for the severe right-angled shot, my laser rangefinder showed the big tom at 36 yards—precisely where the cagey longbeard reconsidered and turned back.

 Before I could feel any disappointment another loud gobble erupted behind me; in seconds I was at full draw and focused on a second gobbler circling in to the left.
 At the 25-yard shot the longbeard launched into flight but the loud crash behind me, just seconds later, signaled my aim had been true.
 And I was one very happy Minnesota turkey hunter.

-Minnesota issued 49,991 turkey permits during the 2016 spring season, including 10,343 archery permits, which represented a 105-percent increase over the 5,291 issued in 2015, likely a result of the expanded opportunity that allowed archers to hunt the entire season.
-The total number of permits increased from 2015 by 7.1 percent (3,316), primarily as a result of archery license sales more than doubling.
-Hunters registered a total of 12,313 turkeys during the 2016 spring hunt, which was the second-highest harvest recorded and above the 5-year state average of 11,442 birds.
+Minnesota issued 49,919 turkey permits during the 2017 spring season, including 11,249 archery permits, more than a 112-percent increase over the 5,291 issued in 2015, the result of recent expanded opportunity (which continues) that allows archers to hunt the entire season.
+Hunters registered a total of 11,854 turkeys during the 2017 spring hunt, which was the third-highest harvest ever recorded and above the 5-year state average of 11,442 birds.
 If you’re wondering, Minnesota’s turkey-hunting heyday is now.

 Don’t Forget Spring Fishing